blocknative/web3-onboard/packages/react/README.md

-  connect, // function to call to initiate user to connect wallet disconnect, // function to call with wallet<DisconnectOptions> to disconnect wallet updateBalances, // function to be called with an option array of wallet addresses connected through Onboard to update balance or empty/no params to update all connected wallets setWalletModules // function to be called with an array of wallet modules to conditional allow connection of wallet types i.e. setWalletModules([ledger, trezor, injected])
+  connect, // function to call to initiate user to connect wallet disconnect, // function to call with wallet<DisconnectOptions> to disconnect wallet updateBalances, // function to be called with an option array of wallet addresses connected through Onboard to update balance or empty/no params to update all connected wallets setWalletModules // function to be called with an array of wallet modules to conditionally allow connection of wallet types i.e. setWalletModules([ledger, trezor, injected])
 ] = useConnectWallet()
 ```